kiblykat/leetspace/README.md

-# 👨‍💻 LeetTracker: Implementing spaced repetition on leetcode questions for algorithm revision.
+# 👨‍💻 LeetSpace: Implementing spaced repetition on leetcode questions for algorithm revision.

 live demo can be found at <<u>coming soon</u>>